J.Lo Shows Off Purple Ombré Hair With Her New "Unicorn Barbie" Look

 This weekend, celebrity hairstylist Chris Appleton shared a teaser of Jennifer Lopez's upcoming "In the Morning" music video.
 The biggest sneak peek?
-Lopez looking unrecognizable with waist-length pastel hair.
+Lopez looking unrecognisable with waist-length pastel hair.

 Advertisement

-The teaser reveals that the "In The Morning" music video is coming sometime in 2021, but we're already excited to see how many distinctive and imaginative looks Lopez will be wearing.
-So far, "Unicorn Barbie" is definitely a contender for our favorite.
+The teaser reveals that the "In The Morning" music video is coming some time in 2021, but we're already excited to see how many distinctive and imaginative looks Lopez will be wearing.
+So far, "Unicorn Barbie" is definitely a contender for our favourite.